Grilled Halibut

 Instructions

-Make the Strawberry Guacamole
+Make the Strawberry Salsa

 • Hull and slice the strawberries and set in a bowl.
 Stir in the red onion, jalapeño, cilantro, lime, and salt.
 Cover and set in the fridge until you're just about ready to eat.